codetriplett/stew/preview/stew.md

 ```

-If your function is async, you can provide a fallback value for use in the meantime.
-Once the function resolves, it will trigger a new render of its immediate component, similar to how state changes update the layout.
-Another value can be provided to use in cases where the async action failed.
+Custom values can be reused between renders by passing in a function to create them.
+Similar to creating states, the values from the dependencies array determine when this value needs to chagne.
+If your function returns an async value, you can provide a fallback value to use in the meantime.
+The component will update once the value has finished resolving.
+Another value can be provided to use in cases where the async action fails.

 ```demo
 const state = stew({ time: 'now', latitude: 49.25, longitude: -95 }) // +